Study Accounting in UK

 • MSc in Accounting & Financial Management / Master's in Accounting: These one-year intensive courses help students develop advanced skills in analysis, management, and technical areas.

-• Designed for graduates: These courses are ideal for those who wish to specialize further or obtain exemptions from professional exams.
+• Designed for graduates: These courses are ideal for those who wish to specialise further or obtain exemptions from professional exams.

 Below is a table comparing the two-degree types: